mariam-lakhsassi/LawAssistant/docs/source/index.rst

 * Uploading PDF files.
 * Typing general legal questions.
+* selecting the preferred language for chatbot responses.
 * Viewing responses directly in the browser.

 *Translator integration:*

 The model we used (llama2:7b) generates answers in English by default .
-To make the responses more user-friendly for Moroccan users, we used  deep-translator as a transation model .
+To make the responses more user-friendly for Moroccan users, we used  deep-translator as a translation model .
-Users can select their preferred language—Arabic or French—through the settings.
+Users can select their preferred language Arabic or French through the settings.
 Based on their choice, the model will automatically translate the response into the desired language.

 .. _usage: